hassiexx/discord-hackweek-2019/README.md

 # discord-hackweek-2019
-A moderation bot in Go for Discord Hack Week 2019 using menu command systems for improved usability and interaction.
 <img src="/discord_banner.jpeg">

 # About
 The purpose of this bot was to try a different way of executing kicks and bans rather than trying to make as many commands as possible for this event, so don't expect too many commands :D